ulfalizer/nesalizer/README.md

 SDL2 is used for the final output and is the only dependency.
 You currently need a \*nix system.

-(The only \*nix/POSIX dependencies are the timing functions in [*src/timing.cpp*](src/timing.cpp), which should be trivial to port.
-A quick-and-dirty experimental port to Windows was already been done by miker00lz, but contributions are welcome.)
+The only \*nix/POSIX dependencies are the timing functions in [*src/timing.cpp*](src/timing.cpp), which should be trivial to port.
+A quick-and-dirty experimental port to Windows was already been done by miker00lz, but contributions are welcome.
+One GCC extension (case ranges) is used currently.

 Commands for building on Ubuntu: